Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 • White balance (White Balance adjustment layer)

 Every photo needs something different which may be completely different from what is listed above.
 Generally speaking, keep in mind that the adjustment layers are used at the end of colorization and can help add the finishing touches to the process.
-For example, I slightly adjusted contrast and tweaked the saturation of the colors.
+For example, I slightly adjusted the contrast and tweaked the saturation of the colors.

 Colorize Black and White Images